 Skip to content

-Enable or Disable the Popup blocker in Edge on Android
+Enable or Disable the Pop-up Blocker in Edge on Android

 The pop-ups and redirects can lead to misleading sites that can lead to phishing or hacking.
 Hence, it’s good to keep them blocked or disabled for all sites.

-Allow Pop-ups and Redirects
+Allow the Site Pop-ups and Redirects

 1. Launch Microsoft Edge for the Android.

-2. Tap on the More horizontal 3dots icon menu for options.
+2. Tap on the More horizontal 3-dots icon menu and select Settings from the options list.

 Pop-ups and redirects option in Edge Android

-1. Launch Edge app for Android.
+1. Launch the Edge app for Android.

-2. Tap on the More horizontal 3dots icon menu for options.
+2. Tap the More horizontal 3-dots icon menu and select the Settings from the options list.

-6. Choose the Pop-ups and redirects option from the list.
+4. Choose the Pop-ups and redirects option from the list.

 Block pop-ups and redirects in Edge Android